 Voodoo (voodoo), which originated in the sub-Saharan religious space with its thousand-year-old rites and rituals, has always been the religion practised by the inhabitants of the Gulf of Benin, particularly in Nigeria, present-day Benin, Togo, Ghana, and so on.
 This term voodoo includes all the deities such as Sakpata; Egoun; Oro; Hebiesso; Dan etc… with one and the same god; Mawu or Mawun (among the fons in Benin).
 Voodoo thus designates all the deities or invisible forces whose power or benevolence men try to reconcile.
 It is the affirmation of a supernatural world, but also the set of procedures allowing to enter in relation with it.
 Voodoo, intimately linked between the cultural and the religious, has become inseparable from the slave trade and is therefore widespread in America, Brazil and the Caribbean islands.

 As a visual artist, I am interested in what voodoo represents today, in each of its zones of influence, with its local specificities.
 For some, it is the endogenous religion of West Africa in general and Benin in particular.
 For others it represents a dubious past, archaic, decadent and stigmatizing values.
 For the descendants of slaves, it is a memory of lost origins, which survived at the door of Ouidah’s no return.By incorporating my field photos in fragments of Togolese and Beninese walls, I share the vodun culture as I felt it, as a religion for initiates, a popular and festive social link, a resistance to a process of appropriation of Africa: bodies with slavery, lands with colonization, souls with evangelization.Beyond rites, history and taboos, my photos bear witness to the benevolence of the priests and followers whose paths I have crossed.
-The vodun may be what we do not see and which does not appear, but it gains to be known.
+The vodun may be what we do not see and which does not appear,but it gains to be known.

 The Walls of Berlin

 In 1454 Pope Gregory produced a bull legitimizing to the Catholic Kings the perpetual enslavement of pagans, Saracens and strangers.
 In 1685 the black code prepared by Colbert is an ordinance that legitimizes slavery in the islands whereas it has been forbidden in metropolitan France since 1315.
+In 1885 the Berlin Convention, an act of division of Africa between colonizing countries, legitimizes a straight and illogical drawing of borders.
+IN 2020 many, starting with Hollywood, are unaware that some of the pharaohs were black….black!

 White Magic

 White magic is used to do good, it summons occult forces to heal and advise.
 It usually involves behavioural and sacrificial injunctions.
 The principle of many religious rites is to give one’s god the best, life, and therefore blood.
 As such, white magic is pointed at by animal rights activists who protest against the ritual sacrifice of cocks, goats, and other animals.
+A modernist current among the followers wish the passage from sacrifice by blood and meat of animals to oblations with symbolic objects.

 Black Magic